 Symptoms of ovarian cysts

 Ovarian cysts may be either symptomatic or asymptomatic.
 Women with symptoms from ovarian cysts typically experience pain or pressure in the lower abdomen on the side of the cyst.
-This pain may be dull or sharp; it may be constant or come and go.
+This pain may be dull or sharp, constant or come and go.
 Crampy lower abdominal pain is not usually related to ovarian cysts.
 If an ovarian cyst ruptures, a woman may experience a sudden sharp pain, which may be severe.
 Women with torsion (twisting) of an ovary may feel pain along with nausea and vomiting.
 Abnormal periods or vaginal bleeding are not usually related to ovarian cysts.

 Benign or malignant ovarian cysts